2012–13 Georgia Bulldogs basketball team

-The 2012–13 Georgia Bulldogs basketball team represents the University of Georgia during the 2012–2013 college basketball season.
-The team's head coach is Mark Fox, who is in his fourth season at UGA.
-They play their home games at Stegeman Coliseum as members of the Southeastern Conference.
+The 2012–13 Georgia Bulldogs basketball team represented the University of Georgia during the 2012–2013 college basketball season.
+The team's head coach was Mark Fox, who was in his fourth season at UGA.
+They played their home games at Stegeman Coliseum as members of the Southeastern Conference.

 Previous season

 After reaching the NCAA tournament, the Bulldogs struggled in 2011–12 by finishing the season 15–17 overall, 5–11 in conference which was good for eleventh in the SEC.